 10. Continue to educate the population regarding the benefits of conservation, and the relationship between excessive growth and ground water quality, waste disposal, harbor health, natural resources and town character.

-Lauren McLean moved to recommend the list to the CPC; seconded by John Portnoy; passed
+Lauren McLean moved to recommend the revised list to the CPC; seconded by John Portnoy; passed

 6-0.